hashicorp/consul/website/source/api/catalog.html.md

 ### Filtering

-The following selectors and filter operations are supported:
+The filter will be executed agains each Node in the result list with the following selectors and filter operations being supported:

 | Selector                | Supported Operations               |
 | ----------------------- | ---------------------------------- |